-- A severe headache, vomiting and photophobia (avoids bright light)
+- A severe headache, vomiting and photophobia (avoids bright light).

-- Irritability, drowsiness, loss of consciousness and convulsions
+- Irritability, drowsiness, loss of consciousness and convulsions.

 - Young infants may present with poor feeding, lethargy and apnoea.

 - Neck stiffness.
-It is painful if the patient tries to flex his/her neck so that the chin touches the chest.
+It is painful if the patient tries to flex their neck so that the chin touches the chest.
 It is also painful and difficult if the examiner tries to flex the patient’s neck.
 Neck stiffness may be absent in young children with meningitis.